 Toronto Rehab researchers helped lead the creation of Canada's top 10 dementia research priorities taking input from more than 1,200 people including those living with dementia, friends and family, caregivers, clinicians and advocates.

-The Canadian Dementia Priority Setting Partnership was created through collaboration between the Alzheimer Society of Canada, Canadian Consortium on Neurodegeneration in Aging, the University Health Network, the James Lind Alliance and partner organisations across Canada.
+The Canadian Dementia Priority Setting Partnership was created through collaboration between the Alzheimer Society of Canada, the Canadian Consortium on Neurodegeneration in Aging, the University Health Network, the James Lind Alliance and partner organizations across Canada.

 The consultation process was co-led by Dr. Katherine McGilton, Senior Scientist, Toronto Rehab, and Dr. Jennifer Bethell, post-doctoral research fellow, Toronto Rehab.